Time-Based Alert Grouping

 How does Time-Based Alert Grouping affect incident notifications?

-While Time-Based Alert Grouping is designed to reduce notification noise, the number of times you are notified will be based on your notification rules.
+While Time-Based Alert Grouping is designed to reduce notification noise, the specific number of times you are notified will be based on your notification rules.
 If a service has an acknowledgement timeout, for example, responders will receive notifications when the timeout expires.

 How is Time-Based Alert Grouping different from alert deduplication?